anninahelmy/cg-hs2019/Serie 5/assignment5_kiener_portmann/readme.txt

 This method sets the camera to the right position.
 We started with the " not in ship" case.
 For the "in ship" case we had to add to the rotation angle the ships angle.
 To have a better view we rotate a little bit around the x-axis and doubled the ships radius for the eye positioning.

-4. Add ke functions for key 8 and 9
+4. Add the functions for key 8 and 9
 We decided to always change the dist factor by adding +/- 0.5.
 Then we set the condition to not come to close or go away to far by a simple if-statement (dist_factor_ >= 3.0) to improve performance by not having to calculate (in another step) a minimum or maximum of two numbers.

 Problems we encountered:

- - We frst didn't clearly seperate setting the position in update_body_positions and then calculate the matrices for the transformations.
+ - We first didn't clearly seperate setting the position in update_body_positions and then calculate the matrices for the transformations.
 We started by directly do everything where we defined the m_matrix.
  - Another problem was to imagine all the transformations.
 Especially for setting the camera (paint-method) it was hard to clearly think everything through.